 Neobiota

-Neobiota refers to plant (neophytes), animal (neozoans) and fungal (neomycetes) species that appear and reproduce in the wild after the year 1492 (1500) as a result of human activity outside their Origin Bureau distribution area (i.e. alien plant, animal and fungal species).
-Many of these species compete with native species and thus pose a threat to biodiversity, endanger our health, damage infrastructure and buildings or lead to yield losses in Agriculture.
+Neobiota refers to plant (neophytes), animal (neozoans) and fungal (neomycetes) species that appear and reproduce in the wild after the year 1492 (1500) as a result of human activity outside their original distribution area (i.e. alien plant, animal or fungal species).
+Many of these species compete with native species and thus pose a threat to biodiversity, endanger our health, damage infrastructure and buildings or lead to a loss of yield in agricultural production.

 -